 All participants in a race are shown on the map.
+All boats will show as nav. lights (green/red) at night time, despite choice of "daylight only".
+This can be changed in Settings "Boat icons at night".

-The boats closest to your position get a boat icon and boats further away from your current position are shown as dots (red arrows).
-All boats will show as dots when the screen is in night-mode.
-If you place the cursor on another boat the name of that boat, its current race rank, country flag and SYC member status will appear in the bottom left corner of the map and the track of the boat will appear on the screen.
+If you hover the cursor over a competitor, the name of that boat, its current race rank, country flag and SYC member status will appear in the bottom left corner of the map and the track of the boat will appear on the screen.
+There is a setting, bringing this boat data next to issued boat.
 You cannot see other boats' data (Speed, TWA, etc).
-Boats in a "custom fleet" will always show as an icon.